delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Plugin_Operations.md

 Argument | Type | Description
 -------- | ---- | -----------
 lua_version | String | The lua version of the migration that the upgrade would be migrating from.
 This is the ID of this migration.
 The version here is actually just the major and minor version of the lua toolkit therefore each defined migration's lua_version per snapshot data migration must be unique. migration_type | String | This migration type field indicates whether the operation is lua or just a regular data migration.
 Signify this as LUA so that the major minor version can be used.
-If not defined, this field will default to MigrationType.PLATFORM.
+If not defined, this operation will default to a regular [snapshot data migration](/References/Plugin_Operations.md#snapshot-data-migration).

 ### Function Arguments
 Argument | Type | Description